codio/knowledge/source/instructors/setupcourses/virtualmachine.rst

 - Create an assignment and open the working copy in the usual manner.

 - Go to **Tools>Virtual Machine** to open the VM.
-If using **Ubuntu** OS you can use **open ssh** to be able to open the same instance of the main ubuntu vm if you'd prefer to install/set up your VM that way.
-You can have both options active at the same time
+If using **Ubuntu** OS you can use **open ssh** to open the same instance of the main ubuntu vm if you'd prefer to install/set up your VM that way.
+You can have both options active at the same time.

 ..
 Note::  It takes some time for the VM to activate and start.